A credit score is simply a three-digit number.

-When it comes to credit score, some of the factors become very important, your bills payment history and previous credit history are typically very very important.
+When it comes to credit score, some factors become very important, your bill payment history and previous credit history are typically very important.

 Obtain your credit reports from all three bureaus.
 Check these reports thoroughly for any errors or inaccuracies.

 Any error in the reports can lower your credit score considerably.
 Verify all the accounts given in the reports.
 They must be accurate.